-Shenandoah Undergraduate Mathematics and Statistics Conference at James Madison University
+Shenandoah Undergraduate Mathematics and Statistics (SUMS) Conference at James Madison University

 SUMS at JMU is an annual conference promoting undergraduate research in mathematics, statistics, and their applications.
 It features contributed undergraduate research talks, invited talks aimed at a general undergraduate math audience, a poster session, and panels about graduate school, undergraduate research, and math careers.